Custom crafted orthotics to suit your lifestyle.

 The Fine Print:

 Why are our fees less than others?
-Because we do everything in house at our Merivale Road location.
+Because we do everything in house at our Merivale Road and Clyde Avenue locations.
 Ask for a tour.

 Sore feet are usually the reason people start to consider custom orthotics if they've never had them before.
 Perhaps you've been pain free all your life and now you have a stabbing pain in your heel.
 Although you are welcome to visit out store at any time for a no fee consultation, your first stop should be your family doctor to diagnose a medical condition that could be causing the pain.
 If your doctor feels a custom made orthotic would benefit you, they will write a general prescription to that effect and we take over in assessing and treating your condition.
 If you have an insurance plan, you will almost always require a prescription from a medical doctor stating a diagnosis and the prescribed treatment.
 Note that as a pedorthist we cannot issue a prescription.